ruby/typeprof/doc/doc.md

 p x #=> Integer | String
 ```

-Type Profiler first evaluates the conditional expression, then does both "then" and "else" clauses (we cannot tell which comes first), and after the branch, evaluates the method call to `p` with `Integer | String`.
+TypeProf first evaluates the conditional expression, then does both "then" and "else" clauses (we cannot tell which comes first), and after the branch, evaluates the method call to `p` with `Integer | String`.

 ### Restart